CYP1A2: Effect of diet

 Expression of CYP1A2 appears to be induced by various dietary constituents.
 Vegetables such as cabbages, cauliflower and broccoli are known to increase levels of CYP1A2.
 Lower activity of CYP1A2 in South Asians appears to be due to cooking these vegetables in curries using ingredients such as cumin and turmeric, ingredients known to inhibit the enzyme.

+Possible association with caffeine metabolisation

-CYP1A2 is also involved in the metabolization of caffeine, and the presence of alleles that make this metabolization slow have been associated with an increased risk of nonfatal myocardial infarction for those who drink a lot of coffee (4 per day and up).
+A single 2006 paper found CYP1A2 to be involved in the metabolization of caffeine, and the presence of alleles that make this metabolization slow have been associated with an increased risk of nonfatal myocardial infarction for those who drink a lot of coffee (4 or more cups per day).

 Ligands

 Following is a table of selected substrates, inducers and inhibitors of CYP1A2.

 Inhibitors of CYP1A2 can be classified by their potency, such as: